jlyonsmith/CodeTools/README.md

 # Source Code Tools

-A collection of useful command line development tools for source code maintenance written in [Ruby](https://www.ruby-lang.org/en/).
-I use [RubyMine](https://www.jetbrains.com/ruby/) as the IDE for maintaining the tools.
+A collection of useful command line development tools for general source code maintenance.
+They are written in [Ruby](https://www.ruby-lang.org/en/) for maximum portability.
+I use [RubyMine](https://www.jetbrains.com/ruby/) for writing and debugging them, but it's not required.

 - __Ender__ reports on and fixing line endings
 - __Vamper__ updates file and product version numbers across a variety of different file types